itk-dev/Urban-media-space/sites/all/modules/contrib/htmLawed/readme.txt

     *   The default settings are used to pre-fill the htmLawed module form-fields and during the filtering only if the specific settings cannot be found.
 Emptying a 'Config.' field does not mean that the default settings will be used.

     *   Highly customized filtering can be achieved by appropriately setting 'Config.' and 'Spec.'
+Note that the value for 'Spec.' is provided as a string without quotes.
 Refer to htmLawed documentation for more.

 5. For restricting user access to the administration of htmLawed settings, go to the 'Administer' > 'User management' section of your site.
 Ideally, only the main administrator of the site should have the access.

 6. A Drupal handbook may be available for htmLawed.
-Check http://drupal.org/search/apachesolr_search/htmLawed?filters=type%3Abook
+Check http://drupal.org/node/255886 or http://drupal.org/search/apachesolr_search/htmLawed?filters=type%3Abook

 Notes
 -----

-1. Check for conflicts with any third-party filter modules in use.
+1. Check for conflicts or issues with any third-party filter modules or modules like Views that may be in use.
+Proper configuration of htmLawed may resolve the issue.

 2. You can replace files inside 'htmLawed/htmLawed/' with the latest versions from http://www.bioinformatics.org/phplabware/internal_utilities/htmlawed/index.php.